Brianryanphiri/ticket-booking-system/README.md

 By default, payments are mock/test only.
 To integrate with real payment gateways:

-Create a developer account on Stripe, PayPal, or Razorpay.
+Create a developer account on Stripe

 Get your API keys.